-Before you start an import, it’s important that you decide how you want to find your duplicates and how you want to merge them.
+Before you start an Account import in Cloudingo, it’s important that you decide how you want to find your duplicates and how you want to merge them.
 The import wizard uses the filters and automation rules that you have already created.
 If you prefer different criteria, you must create the filters and rules before you start importing.
 Watch the how-to video on the Import Wizard Part I – Filters & Automation Rules here.

 Follow the Import Wizard step-by-step instructions below or watch our collection of how-to videos at the bottom.

 Cloudingo lets you import and dedupe CSV or tab delimited files using the Import Wizard.
 To launch the wizard, click Imports and then Start Wizard .